Google’s Family Link app lets parents manage their kids’ devices

 YouTube is the exception to the rule.
 Family Link directs kids to YouTube Kids, Google’s child-friendly version of YouTube with built-in age controls and restrictions.

+Family Link on iOS, which launched in April, isn’t as holistic.
+Because of the iPhone’s operating system-level security restrictions, Google doesn’t offer a Family Link client for kids’ devices — it wouldn’t be able to set time limits or remotely lock the device.
+Basically, parents can manage an Android device from an iOS device, but they can’t manage an iOS device from another device.

-Family Link isn’t Google’s first attempt at kid-friendly controls in Android.
+Family Link isn’t Google’s first attempt at kid-friendly controls.
 In Android 4.3 Jelly Bean, it introduced Restricted Profiles, which locked down potentially harmful features.
 But it was largely an all-or-nothing affair — kids were prevented from using Gmail, for instance, and couldn’t back up photos to Google’s cloud services.

-More: Facebook users in France posting photos of their kids could face fines, jail time

 Targeting services at the 13-and-under crowd is a difficult business.
 The Children’s Online Privacy Protection Act restricts the kinds of information companies can collect from users 12 and under, and requires parental consent before children can share personal information such as their location, gender, or image of themselves.

-Note: Update: Added in information about Family Link’s public availability.